silvncr/jargs/README.md

 Provides a simpler way to create commandline arguments.

-> Tested on Windows 10 with Python 3.12.
+> Works on Python 3.6 and above.
+Tested on Windows 10.

 ## Contents